-Note: The Current tab displays information on the last minute of activity or, in the Application context, from the beginning of the time slice.
-For example, if you've worked at your screen for ten minutes and then refresh the information displayed on your screen, you will be able to view new information that occurred during the last minute of activity or from the beginning of the time slice in the Application context.
+1 The Current tab displays information on the last minute of activity or, in the Application context, from the beginning of the time slice.
+For example, if you've worked at your screen for 10 minutes and then refresh the information displayed on your screen, you will be able to view new information that occurred during the last minute of activity or from the beginning of the time slice in the Application context.

-See "Analyzing currently held locks" on page 38.

-See "Getting an overview of your application" on page 23.
+See Analyzing currently held locks and Getting an overview of your application.